siyul-park/uniflow/README.md

 ## 📝 Overview

-**Uniflow** is designed to manage a wide range of tasks, from short-term jobs to long-term processes.
-It supports declarative workflow definitions and allows for dynamic changes to data flows.
-With [Plugin](./plugin/README.md), you can implement complex workflows and add or remove nodes to expand its functionality as needed.

-This system empowers you to deliver customized experiences through your service and continuously enhance its capabilities.
+Efficiently manage complex data flows and adjust them in real-time.
+With the ability to add [plugins](./plugin/README.md) and nodes, workflows can be easily implemented and expanded to optimize processes according to business needs.
+Build a strong foundation for continuous system evolution and deliver personalized services.

-## 🎯 Core Values
+## 🎯 Key Features

-- **Performance:** Optimized for maximum throughput and minimal latency.
+- **Performance:** Offers maximum throughput and minimal latency across various environments.
-- **Flexibility:** Adapt workflows on-the-fly to meet evolving needs.
+- **Flexibility:** Adjust and modify workflows in real-time.
-- **Extensibility:** Easily integrate new components and expand your system's functionality.
+- **Scalability:** Easily expand functionality by adding new components.

 ## 🚀 Quick Start

-### 🛠️ Build and Install
+### 🛠️ Build and Installation

-To get started, install **[Go 1.23](https://go.dev/doc/install)** or later.
-Then, follow these steps:
+To build the source code, ensure you have **[Go 1.24 or above](https://go.dev/doc/install)** installed and run the following commands:

 ```sh
 git clone https://github.com/siyul-park/uniflow